Invisible Women and the Data Gap Under AI

 Governance After the Gap

 NIST's AI Risk Management Framework treats trustworthy AI as a matter of design, development, deployment, and evaluation, not as a public-relations label.
 NIST's 2022 publication on identifying and managing AI bias is even more direct: bias is sociotechnical, shaped by data, models, institutional practices, and human interpretation.
+The NIST Generative AI Profile adds technology-specific risks, including harmful bias, homogenization, privacy, information integrity, and value-chain issues.
 That is the governance bridge from Criado Perez to AI safety.
 The question is not only whether a model is accurate on average.
 It is accurate for whom, under what conditions, with what missing variables, and with what path of appeal when the system fails.

-The European Commission's AI Act overview likewise describes a risk-based framework for AI systems, including stricter rules for high-risk uses and transparency obligations.
-Whatever one thinks of the details, the regulatory direction confirms the book's point: consequential systems need evidence about the people they affect.
-Without disaggregated testing, monitoring, documentation, and contestability, "data-driven" can become a polite name for institutional indifference.
+The European Commission's AI Act overview describes a risk-based framework for AI systems, including stricter rules for high-risk uses and transparency obligations.
+Article 10 of the AI Act is especially relevant: high-risk systems that use training, validation, or testing data need data governance practices, attention to data origin, assumptions about what data measure, bias detection and mitigation, and data that is relevant, sufficiently representative, and as complete and error-free as possible for the intended purpose.
+Whatever one thinks of the legal details, the direction confirms the book's point: consequential systems need evidence about the people they affect.

 Where the Book Needs Care